frontend-fun/react-hooks-typescript-tome/docs/2-app/editing.md

 ```

 Anyway, next you need to make a Pull Request back to your `main` branch on the GitHub repository.
-Make sure your tests pass and the site deploys, before you submit!
+Make sure your tests pass and the site deploys, before you submit to GradeScope!

 Once you're done, we'll start learning more about [TypeScript &raquo;](../3-control/index.md)